sijucj/spry_packages/HOMEBREW.md

 # Homebrew Installation

-This repository can be used as a Homebrew tap to install `spry-sqlpage` on macOS and Linux.
+This repository can be used as a Homebrew tap to install `spry-sqlpage` and `spry-runbook` on macOS and Linux.

 ## Installation